Jerome Shestack: Legal career and human rights activities

 His appointment as ambassador to the United Nations Commission on Human Rights occurred on December 10, 1979, when he replaced the resigning Edward Mezvinsky.
 As ambassador he sought to bring focus upon the poor treatment given political dissidents such as Andrei Sakharov in the Soviet Union as well as upon the thousands who were "disappeared" during the Argentine Dirty War.
 Shestack's own time in the position came to an end with the election of Republican Ronald Reagan to the presidency.

 Shestack was long active in the American Bar Association.
 He was a founder of the ABA's Section of Individual Rights and Responsibilities, which became the vehicle for the ABA's support of women's rights, pro bono work, and other legal services for the impoverished, and served as chairman of that section from 1969 to 1970.
 In 1973 he became the first chairman of the Commission on Mentally Disabled of the American Bar Association, where he established projects to help provide legal services and promote fights for the mentally disabled.
 He was chairman of ABA's Center for Human Rights.

 During the controversial and eventually unsuccessful Robert Bork Supreme Court nomination in 1987, Shestack was part of the association's committee on judicial appointments and was one of the minority report members who gave Bork a "not qualified" assessment.
 Shestack also gained some notoriety in 1992, during a controversy wherein the ABA refused to let Vice President and lawyer Dan Quayle speak at its national convention, when he said that Quayle would have been invited had he been a person of "personal stature or legal ability".
 Shestack later acknowledged the remark had been disrespectful of Quayle's office.

 He longed to serve as president of the ABA, and finally did so from 1997 to 1998.
-At one time he had been considered too radical to hold the post, but the ABA's political drift aligned more with him.
+At one time he had been considered too radical to hold the post but that was before the ABA's political drift left.
 As president of the ABA, Shestack focused on increasing professionalism within the bar, established a high level commission to review and revise the bar's model code of ethics, and initiated an ethical rule regarding pay-to-play.
 He convened the first ABA conferences on racism and mental health as well as the first ABA Conference on Human Rights at the U.N.